x8699876/Rapid-Delete-Pro/README.md

 run the rdproui.exe or rdproui.sh/rdproui.bat for your operating system.

 ## Mac
-Explode zip and copy the app such as "RdProv1.3.8.app" to ~/Applications see below on how to add the customized "rdpro" action to Finder's extension or right click context menu.
+Explode zip and copy the app such as "RdProv1.3.8.app" to ~/Applications.

+see below on how to add the customized "rdpro" action to Finder's extension or right click context menu.

-if you see "ERROR: java.io.IOException: Cannot run program "/Users/yourname/bin/rdpro/tools/hunlink": error=13, Permission denied", make sure the hunlink has the execute permission. go to the directory and issue the below command:
+If you see "ERROR: java.io.IOException: Cannot run program "/Users/yourname/bin/rdpro/tools/hunlink": error=13, Permission denied", make sure the hunlink has the execute permission. go to the directory and issue the below command.
+Do the same for the hlink.

   >chmod 777 hunlink